gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 ---
 <!-- _class: two-col code-70-percent -->

-## 06-traffic-gen: Hybrid Traffic Generator: Configuring Cont.
+## 06-traffic-gen: Hybrid Generator: Configuring Cont.

 This is what it should look like now.